countable-web/open-source-corporation/hr/PROJECT_MANAGEMENT.md

 ## Methodology

-  * We use a loose agile project management methodology.
-This is a subset of Scrum.
+  * We use Scrum like [this](./SCRUM.md).
   * Each client should have a priority ordered backlog (either in Trello or Jira)
-  * We encourage active projects to engage in a monthly or biweekly sprint plan and retrospective.
-This meeting includes discussing what backlog was done, updating the order of the backlog, and raising any problems for the team to address in order to improve our work velocity.
+  * Each Tuesday at 9am we have a retrospective meeting to raise any problems for the team to address, and find ways to improve our work velocity.